-Transit-orientated development is an urban planning approach which maximises the amount of residential, business and leisure space within walking distance of public transport.
-Greater Wellington will have an increased focus on transit-orientated development over the course of the RPTP as we consider how we can work with our Territorial Authority partners across the region to develop a region-wide approach and establish partnerships to consider how we can enhance the urban environment at specific locations.
+Transit-oriented development is an urban planning approach which maximises the amount of residential, business and leisure space within walking distance of public transport.

+Greater Wellington will have an increased focus on transitoriented development over the course of the RPTP as we consider how we can work with KiwiRail and our Territorial Authority partners across the region to develop a region-wide approach and establish partnerships to consider how we can enhance the urban environment at specific locations, particularly on our rail network.